0x20/docs/docs/index.md

 * Find our [location](location.md)
 * Consider saying hi on our [communications channels](comms.md)
-* it's always a good idea to bring something to do, your laptop, or your pet project
+* It's always a good idea to bring something to do, your laptop, or your pet project
-* bring friends!
+* Bring friends!
 Hacking is more fun with others.